Sign Up & Save 10% |

 4. Have students cut out each element (they should all be the same size rectangle).

-5. Stick the elements on the wall in the shape of a Christmas tree: green for the tree, brown for the trunk, red for presents, and yellow for the star.
+5. Stick the elements on the wall in the shape of a Christmas tree: green for the tree, brown for the trunk, red for the presents, and yellow for the star.

 Speaking of decorations, did you know there are around 15,000 injuries a year simply from decorating-related accidents?
 So, yeah—be careful on those stepstools!